NoSuchThingAsRandom/EpidemicSimulator/README.md

 * Add dynamic disease risks, dependent on occupation
 * Add support for disease intervention techniques (mask wearing, lockdowns, vaccinations, etc)
 * Better visualisation support for summaries

+## Current Problem

+Trying to allow spread of disease (increase the networks of agents), as seems to get stuck in a cluster

+Measures taken:

+1. Randomly allocating households
+2. Assigning workplaces inside the same output area
+3. Assigning workplaces outside the output area